 What to do next

-If you think you have an item which The Scout Association may be interested in please contact the Heritage Team.
-It would be helpful to fill out a donation information form and email it to us so you can tell us about your item.
+If you think you have an item which The Scout Association may be interested in please contact the Heritage Team they will then ask you to complete a donation information form which will enable us to decide whether or not we are able to accept the donation.
 The more information you can give us the easier it will be for us to make a decision, for instance do you know who it belonged to, where it was used, do you have any stories about the item or person it belonged to that might be relevant.
 If you can send us photographs of the items or copies of photographs or records this will also help.